Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Results and Discussion

-\textbf{Properties of RTT patches.} \emph{(a)} The average compilability rate of RTT-generated candidate patches is higher than their average plausibility rate. \emph{(b)} RTT can change the code considerably, reducing usefulness of metrics for ground-truth matching, such as BLEU and CodeBLEU. \emph{(c)} Because RTT can dilute the coding style, it is best used in circumstances where rephrasing does not impact maintainability. \end{mdframed}
+\begin{mdframed}[style=mystyle] \head{Answer to RQ4 (Quantitative Analysis of RTT patches):} We observe that \emph{(a)} RTT-generated patches, even if compilable, rarely pass most of the tests, therefore needing significant refinement; \emph{(b)} RTT can change the code considerably, reducing usefulness of metrics for ground-truth matching, such as BLEU and CodeBLEU; \emph{(c)} Because RTT can dilute the coding style, it is best used in circumstances where rephrasing does not impact maintainability. \end{mdframed}